SimonGreenhill/COEDLSS/README.md

 ``[ ] Change the Chain Length to 1,000,000.``

-I want you to change the log file names to something sensible (it will make life easier later).
+Change the log file names to something sensible, it will make life easier later.
 Open the `tracelog` and `treelog` sections and change the `File Name` to something like "cpacific-ctmc-strict.log" or "cpacific-ctmc-strict.trees".

 ``[ ] Done.``